ZhuangLab/storm-analysis/L1H/README.txt

 In order to use the L1H code you will first need to compile several C programs and libraries.
 A example of how to do this (using MinGW64 on windows) can be found in the compile_bat.bat file.
+Pre-compiled libraries are provided for 64-bit Windows (the SSE version of the solver is only compiled for SSE and not AVX).

 Once you have compiled all the C libraries you will need to add the project root directory (i.e. the directory one up from the location of this file) to your Python